SchlossLab/severe-CDI/paper/paper-gfm.md

 infection in the United States, and community-acquired cases are on the rise (Magill et al. 2014; Feuerstadt, Theriault, and Tillotson 2023).
-The classic CDI case typically occurs soon after antibiotic use, which perturbs the protective gut microbiota and allows *C. diff* to proliferate (Kelly 2012).
-Non-antibiotic medications including proton-pump inhibitors and osmotic laxatives have also been shown to increase CDI susceptibilty and inhibit clearance
+The classic CDI case typically occurs soon after antibiotic use, which perturbs the protective gut microbiota and allows *C. difficile* to proliferate (Kelly 2012).
+Non-antibiotic medications including proton-pump inhibitors and osmotic laxatives have also been shown to increase CDI susceptibilty and inhibit clearance (Janarthanan et al.
-(Janarthanan et al. 2012; Tomkovich et al. 2021).
+2012; Tomkovich et al. 2021).
 Diarrhea is the primary symptom, with some patients developing colitis, toxic megacolon, or requiring intensive care with an in-hospital mortality rate of approximately 8-9% (Lucado and Elixhauser 2012; Kassam et al. 2016).
-Furthermore, 5-20% of initial cases reoccur within 2-8 weeks, and recurrent cases are associated with increased morbidity and mortality risk (Napolitano and Edmiston 2017; Kelly 2012).
+Furthermore, 5-20% of initial cases reoccur within 2-8 weeks, and recurrent cases are associated with increased morbidity and mortality risk (Napolitano and Edmiston 2017;
+Kelly 2012).
+Patient risk factors for CDI-related morbidity and mortality include age \> 65, history of recurrent CDI, and co-morbid chronic illnesses (Ressler, Wang, and Rao 2021).
 CDI remains a significant burden on the US health care system with approximately 500,000 cases annually (Guh et al. 2020; Kwon, Olsen, and Dubberke 2015).

-Many factors influence CDI severity, however, there is not a consensus on how to define severity (Ressler, Wang, and Rao 2021). disease-related complications definition (L. Clifford McDonald et al. 2007). tbh gut microbiome may only play a small role.
-Numerous studies indicate that the gut microbiome may play a role in *C. diff* colonization, infection, and clearance.
-Contribution of the gut microbiome.

-prediction models based on EHR for whether infection occurs in the first place already in use (Ötleş et al. 2023). so how about predicting severity of infections to guide treatment. also models on EHR to predict adverse outcomes (Li, Rao ribotype). serum-based biomarker model (Dieterle mbio 2020).
-OTUs vs EHRs to predict severity.
-CDI severity prediction models could be deployed to screen patients at risk and guide clinicians to consider prescribing a different course of treatment.
-When paired with treatment options that may reduce risk of severity, deploying prediction models can guide clinician decision-making to improve patient outcomes while minimizing unnecessary harms.

-We chose to explore several different ways to define CDI severity ([Figure 1](#fig-flowchart)).
-The IDSA definition is known to be a poor predictor of adverse outcomes (Stevens et al. 2020), however, it is easy to collect.

-new dataset.

-Two goals: investigate whether we can predict CDI severity based on OTU data to inform how the gut microbiome may modulate severity (ML-based
-science: good performance implies something about underlying biology), and determine whether there is potential clinical value in OTU-based models.
+There is a need for robust, accurate methods to identify patients at risk of severe CDI outcomes.
+When paired with treatment options that may reduce risk of severity, prediction models can guide clinician decision-making to improve patient outcomes while minimizing harms from unnecessary treatment.
+Numerous scoring systems for predicting severe CDI outcomes based on patient clinical factors have been developed, but none have validated well to external datasets nor are any in use in routine clinical practice (Chakra, Pepin, and Valiquette 2012; Perry et al. 2022).
+Machine learning (ML) is a promising approach that allows for use of thousands of features to classify samples and predict outcomes, rather than relying on limited sets of human-curated variables.
+Indeed, ML models trained on entire Electronic Health Record (EHR) data have demonstrated improved performance over curated models (Rao et al. 2015;
+Li et al. 2019; Dieterle et al. 2020).

+Aside from patient factors encoded in EHRs, the state of the patient gut microbiome is a promising factor to predict severity, as the host microbiota can play either a protective or harmful role in *C. difficile* colonization, infection, and clearance.
+Mouse studies have found that the initial state of the gut microbiome predicts differences in clearance, moribundity, and cecal tissue damage in mice infected with CDI (Tomkovich et al. 2020; Lesniak et al. 2022).
+Identifying features of the human gut microbiota that promote or prevent severe infections can guide further experiments to elucidate microbial mechanisms of CDI severity, and incorporating these features into CDI severity models may improve model performance to help guide clinical treatment decisions.

+We set out to investigate whether ML models trained on features of the gut microbiota can predict CDI severity in a human cohort, whether the severity definition employed affects model performance, and whether there is potential clinical value in deploying OTU-based models.
+Stool samples from 1277 CDI patients were collected on the day of diagnosis and 16S rRNA gene amplicon sequencing was performed, followed by clustering sequences into Operational Taxonomic Units (OTUs).
+We then trained ML models to predict each of four severity definitions from OTU relative abundances, identified which microbial features contributed most to model performance, and conducted a proof-of-concept analysis of the potential clinical value of these OTU-based models and compared these to prior EHR-based models.

 # Results

+## CDI severity

+There is not currently a consensus definition of CDI severity.
+Some scoring systems such as the IDSA severity score focus on laboratory data available during the course of CDI, while others focus on adverse outcomes of CDI at 30 days after diagnosis (Ressler, Wang, and Rao 2021).
+We explored four different ways to define CDI cases as severe or not ([Figure 1](#fig-flowchart)).
+The IDSA definition of severe CDI is based on laboratory values collected on the day of diagnosis, with a case being severe if serum creatinine level is greater than or equal to
+$1.5 mg/dL$ and the white blood cell count is greater than or equal to
+$15 k/\mu L$ (L. Clifford McDonald et al. 2018).
+The remaining definitions focus on the occurrence of adverse outcomes, which may be more clinically relevant.
+The all-cause severity definition defines a case as severe if ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, regardless of the cause of the adverse event.
+The attributable severity definition is based on disease-related complications defined by the CDC, where an adverse event of ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, and the adverse event is determined to be attributable to the CDI by physician chart review (L. Clifford McDonald et al. 2007).
+Finally, we defined a pragmatic severity definition that makes use of the attributable definition when available and falls back to the all-cause definition when chart review has not been completed, allowing us to use as many samples as we have available while taking physicians’ expert opinions into account where possible ([Figure 1](#fig-flowchart) B).
+We trained ML models to classify (in the case of the IDSA definition) or predict (in the case of the three other definitions) severity for each definitions and determined how well OTU-based models perform for each of them.

 ## Model performance